CarlosArleo/regenerative-ai-architecture/README.md

-# The Regenerative AI Strategist: A New Architecture for Strategic Reasoning
+# Regenerative AI: A New Architecture for Strategic Reasoning

 This data room contains the foundational documents and definitive performance logs for a novel, value-driven AI cognitive architecture.
 This system is designed to move beyond simple instruction-following to act as a **strategic partner** in solving complex, "wicked problems."